 So he sat down with two cowriters and scribbled out the lyrics: "If I never get to see the Northern lights / Or if I never get to see the Eiffel Tower at night / Oh if all I got is your hand in my hand / Baby I could die a happy man"

 The most-played country tune for six straight weeks, the 2015 track went platinum many times over, earning the musician (born Thomas Rhett Akins) his two Academy of Country Music Awards, a CMA and a Grammy nod.

-And—as he and his bride, 30, mark their eighth wedding anniversary today—his personal life is doing even better.
+And his personal life is doing even better.
 Their romance is not the Instagram-filtered picture of perfection that reduces their social media followers to puddles of jealousy with each snapshot of their family of five.

 It's something so much more real and far, far better.

 "We don't have a perfect marriage," Akins explained to E!
 News, discussing her motivation for laying everything out in her August memoir Live in Love: Growing Together Through Life's Changes.
 "I love our marriage and I love being married to him.
 We have a really really sweet life together, but we fight just like every other couple does.
 We have struggles just like every other couple does...It's almost freeing for me to be able to share that side of things so people can see that having a healthy relationship is extremely attainable, it's just not going to look just like everybody else's."

 For the 30-year-old musician and his philanthropist bride, who sits on the board of children's charity Love One International, theirs has involved fertility struggles, a grueling adoption and the type of hard conversations that you might imagine come with being married to an international country music sensation.